-The Society has had a significant impact on the arts within the State by encouraging and fostering support of artists working in the field of watercolor.
-The Society is one of the oldest major watercolor
+The Watercolor Society of Alabama has had a significant impact on the arts within Alabama by encouraging and fostering support of membership.
+The society is one of the oldest major watercolor